 6.08 Governing Law and Venue.
-This Bond is executed and delivered as an incident to a transaction(s) negotiated and consummated in Travis County, Texas, and shall be governed by and construed in accordance with the Laws of the State of Texas, other than the conflicts of laws principles thereof.
-Surety, for itself and its successors and assigns, hereby irrevocably (i) submits to the non-exclusive jurisdiction of the state and federal courts in the State of Texas, (ii) waives, to the fullest extent permitted by Law, any objection that may now or in the future have as to the venue of any action, proceeding or litigation arising out of or in connection with this Bond brought in the District Court of Travis County, Texas, or in the United States District Court for the Western District of Texas, Austin Division, and (iii) agrees that any legal action or proceeding against Surety arising out of or in connection with this Bond may be brought in any one of the foregoing courts.
+This Bond is executed and delivered as an incident to a transaction(s) negotiated and consummated in Travis County, Texas, and shall be governed by and construed in accordance with the laws of the State of Texas, without regard to conflict of laws principles.
+Surety, for itself and its successors and assigns, hereby irrevocably (i) submits to the non-exclusive jurisdiction of the state and federal courts in the State of Texas, (ii) waives, to the fullest extent permitted by law, any objection that may now or in the future have as to the venue of any action, proceeding or litigation arising out of or in connection with this Bond brought in the District Court of Travis County, Texas, or in the United States District Court for the Western District of Texas, Austin Division, and (iii) agrees that any legal action or proceeding against Surety arising out of or in connection with this Bond may be brought in any one of the foregoing courts.
 Surety hereby agrees that service of process upon Surety may be made by certified or registered mail, return receipt requested, at its address specified herein.
 Nothing herein shall affect the right of ERCOT to serve process in any other manner permitted by law or shall limit the right of ERCOT to bring any action or proceeding against Surety or with respect to any of Surety’s property in courts in other jurisdictions.
 Any action or proceeding by Surety against ERCOT shall be brought only in a court located in Travis County, Texas.
 The scope of each of the foregoing waivers is intended to be all encompassing of any and all disputes that may be filed in any court and that relate to the subject matter of this transaction, including, without limitation, contract claims, tort claims, breach of duty claims, and all other common law and statutory claims.
-Surety acknowledges that these waivers are a material inducement to ERCOT’s agreement to enter into the Agreement, that ERCOT has already relied on these waivers and will continue to rely on each of these waivers in related future dealings.
+Surety acknowledges that these waivers are a material inducement to ERCOT’s agreement to accept this Bond, that ERCOT has already relied on these waivers and will continue to rely on each of these waivers in related future dealings.
 The waivers in this section are irrevocable on the part of both Surety and ERCOT and may not be modified without the agreement of both Surety and ERCOT in writing; these waivers apply to any future renewals, extensions, amendments, modifications, replacements or renewals of this Bond.

 Severability.
 If any provision or any part of any provision of this Bond or the application thereof to any person or circumstance shall, for any reason and to any extent, be judicially declared to be invalid or unenforceable, then neither the remaining provisions of this Bond nor the application of such provision to any other person or circumstance shall be affected thereby, and the remaining provisions of this Bond, or the applicability of such provision to other persons or circumstances, as the case may be, rather shall remain in effect and be enforceable to the maximum extent permitted by applicable law.